esilver0/CATT/sslstrip-experiment.md

 Check that this time the connection is over HTTPS demonstrating that the SSLstrip attack works.

+#### Visting a site that you have already established a secure connection with

-Then, on the attacker node, run
+On the attacker node, run

 ```
 screen sslstrip -l 10000